Special offer

 Offering a paid time off (PTO) policy may help support an improved work-life balance for your team and increase productivity while employees are at work.
 To manage PTO use, consider creating a standard paid time off request form.

-Learn how to create an effective employee PTO request form and review a PTO request template.
+In this article about creating a time off request form, learn how to create an effective one and also how to review a PTO request template.

 What is a paid time off request form?